Jon Wurster: Early music career

 Wurster grew up in the southeastern Pennsylvania town of Harleysville and began playing drums at the age of ten, taking lessons for a few years before playing in local bands.
 In 1984 Wurster joined the psychedelic punk band Psychotic Norman.
-The band shared bills with the Minutemen, Die Kreuzen, and Suicidal Tendencies and recorded a three-song 7" single before Wurster left in January 1986 to play with rock band the Right Profile.
+The band shared bills with the Minutemen, Die Kreuzen, and Suicidal Tendencies and recorded a three-song 7" EP before Wurster left in January 1986 to play with rock band the Right Profile.

 Months after Wurster's arrival, the Right Profile was signed by Clive Davis to Arista Records.
 In April, 1987 the band recorded demos in Memphis, Tennessee with Jim Dickinson and Jerry Lee Lewis's guitarist Roland Janes at Sam Phillips's Recording Studio.
 Soon after this session, co-founding member Stephen J. Dubner left the band to pursue a writing career.
 Dubner would go on to great success as co-author of the book Freakonomics.

 Dickinson and The Right Profile began sessions for their debut album at Ardent Studios in the summer of 1987, but never completed the album.
 The band continued for four more years, eventually changing their name to the Carneys.
 A five-day recording session in 1989 produced by drummer Steve Jordan at New York City's The Hit Factory has been cited by Wurster as crucial to his development as a drummer.
 A cross-country tour to Los Angeles to find a record deal proved unsuccessful, and the Carneys broke up in August 1991.
 Andy York, the guitarist on the final tour, would go on to play with John Mellencamp.
-The Right Profile's 1986-87 lineup reformed for a benefit show in August 2018 at the Cat's Cradle in Chapel Hill.
+The Right Profile's 1986-87 lineup reformed for a benefit show in August 2018 at the Cat's Cradle in Carrboro, North Carolina.

 Wurster replaced drummer Doug Whelchel in the Raleigh-based roots rock band The Accelerators for the recording of their second album Dream Train.
 However, the band's label, Profile Records, stalled the release of the album for several years, resulting in the band going on hiatus.
-When Dream Train was finally released in 1991, front man Gerald Duncan and Wurster were the only returning members for show at a The Brewery in Raleigh on October 4, 1991.
+When Dream Train was finally released in 1991, front man Gerald Duncan and Wurster were the only returning members for a show at The Brewery in Raleigh on October 4, 1991.
 Although Wurster had already joined Superchunk, he continued playing with the Accelerators for their limited tour in support of Dream Train, but eventually left the band to devote more time to his new band.

 Wurster moved to Chapel Hill in March 1991 and joined the band Superchunk in October just before the release of its second album, No Pocky for Kitty.
-Wurster has drummed on every Superchunk album since No Pocky.
+Wurster has drummed on every Superchunk from No Pocky through Wild Loneliness.